-- The primary hazard for the Food and Nutrition Risk is distance from Earth due to inability to resupply and limited food shelf life. - The central issue in the Food and Nutrition Risk encompasses six nodes in the center of the diagram that highlight the contribution of food to human health and performance. - Energy (Calories) this is the amount of energy that food supplies to crew to enable them to live and perform.
+The primary hazard for the Food and Nutrition Risk is distance from Earth due to feasibility to resupply and limited food shelf life.

+The central issue in the Food and Nutrition Risk encompasses six nodes in the center of the diagram that highlight the contribution of food to human health and performance.

+- Energy (Calories) this is the amount of energy that food supplies to crew to enable them to live and perform.
 Insufficient energy in the diet leads to body mass loss, muscle loss, bone loss, oxidative stress, and cardiovascular deconditioning, and ultimately starvation and death. - Nutrients this includes macro and micronutrients that are a critical part of our diet and without which we develop nutrient deficiency diseases and other pathophysiologies.
-The term nutrition also encompasses thousands of phytochemicals that when sufficient can provide antiinflammatory, anticarcinogenic, and other benefits.
+The term nutrition also encompasses thousands of phytochemicals that when sufficient can provide anti-inflammatory, anticarcinogenic, and other benefits.
 Some nutrients degrade with storage duration, which may be impacted either positively or negatively by storage conditions.
-There is some evidence that nutrients may be degraded by Radiation but the few studies to date have used higher levels and different sources of radiation than expected in human spaceflight.
+There is some evidence that nutrients may be degraded by radiation but the few studies to date have used higher levels and different sources of radiation than expected in human spaceflight.
 The dotted line indicates the low amount of evidence in this area. - Hydration hydration status is determined by total water intake and exit from the body.
-Dehydration can affect multiple other risks, including cardiovascular, renal stone, cognition, performance, and more. - Food Acceptability if food is not acceptable it does not matter if it has the required nutrition - they may not consume enough to get adequate nutrition.
+Dehydration can affect multiple other risks, including cardiovascular, renal stone, cognition, performance, fatigue, and more. - Food Acceptability if food is not acceptable it does not matter if it has the required nutrition they may not consume enough to get adequate nutrition.
 This is affected by storage duration and conditions and by Individual Factors such as food preferences and allergies which are part of the Immune (Risk).
-Astronaut Selection affects the extent of those factors present in a given crew. - Food Variety variety is part of acceptability a nutritional variety of foods needs to prevent menu fatigue and provide choice to prevent risk of underconsumption and undernutrition - Food Safety if food is not safe it does not matter if it has the required nutrition it will be a major risk to crew health and loss of mission. - In conflict with this is another critical concept resources.
+Astronaut Selection affects the extent of those factors present in a given crew. - Food Variety variety is part of acceptability a nutritional variety of foods needs to prevent menu fatigue and provide choice to prevent risk of underconsumption and undernutrition - Food Safety if food is not safe it does not matter if it has the required nutrition it will be a major risk to crew health and loss of mission.

+In conflict with this is another critical concept - resources.
 To date, nutrition, energy, acceptability, and variety have been cut by programs, regardless of unknown risk, when resources are not available.
-Mass/volume and power are limited by the Vehicle Design, Crew Health and Performance System, and highly dependent on Distance from Earth as well as the HSIA (Risk).
-This is also dependent on Resupply. - Resources also impact: - Food Preparation includes items such as a water heater, food warmer, and other equipment that can determine the amount of time that preparation activities add to the schedule as well as the acceptability and safety of the food for the astronauts.
-This is key to acceptability.
-Food and preparation equipment must be compatible with Altered Gravity and Hostile Closed Environment.
+Mass/volume and power are limited by the Vehicle Design, Crew Health, and Performance System, and highly dependent on Distance from Earth as well as the EIHSO (Risk).
+This is also dependent on Resupply.